easystats/parameters/tests/testthat/_snaps/printing.md

       Uncertainty intervals (equal-tailed) and p-values (two-tailed) computed using a Wald t-distribution approximation.

-      This model has a log-transformed response variable, and exponentiated parameters are reported.
+      The model has a log-transformed response variable, and exponentiated parameters are reported.
 A one-unit increase in the predictor is associated with multiplying the outcome by that predictor's coefficient.